-(Although that bus ride was a real pain in the ass (quite literally, but also with a Siem Reap accommodation scam thrown in for good measure), my friend and I met two Aussies on that bus, a chance encounter which went on to have some unexpected consequences… but that’s a long story and one which I will probably never tell on this blog!)
+(Although that journey was a real pain in the ass (quite literally, but also with a Siem Reap accommodation scam thrown in for good measure), my friend and I met two Aussies on that bus, a chance encounter which went on to have some unexpected consequences… but that’s a long story and one which I will probably never tell on this blog!)

 There are multiple border crossings from both Thailand and Vietnam, most of which are fairly remote and don’t see many tourists; most overland visitors enter / exit via Poipet (for Bangkok) and the eastern highway border for Saigon.

 For Vietnam, as well as the main crossing on the highway between Saigon and Phnom Penh you can also cross on the Mekong (by boat from Phom Penh to Chau Doc), and near Ha Tien on the coast (useful if visiting the Vietnamese island of Phu Quoc & Cambodia’s Kampot / Sihanoukville region)

 As for Thailand – Cambodia overland, the Poipet border’s pretty notorious; if you don’t get scammed by a travel agent in Bangkok, you’ll get scammed in Aranyaprathet (the town on the Thai side of the border); and if they don’t get you, the Cambodian border guards will rip you off on the visa charges.
 After that, if you don’t have onward transportation pre-booked, you’re going to be dealing with the Poipet transport monopoly mafia; and if you do have transport pre-arranged, they will likely try to pull a Siem Reap accommodation scam on you.
 If you make it overland from Bangkok to Siem Reap without any of the above, you’ve done very, very well!
 Another fairly common crossing for backpackers is from Trat (near Koh Chang) along the coastal road; I haven’t done this one but it sounds much better than Poipet!